 Motorcycle vs. Car Accidents

 The fact that car accidents occur more frequently than motorcycle accidents should not be a surprise considering that cars far outnumber motorcycles.
-However, when broken down by the rate of fatal crashes per 100,000 registered vehicles, it shows that 58% of motorcycles versus 9.4% of cars were involved in fatal collisions.

 - You are about 30 times more likely to die in a motorcycle accident than in a car accident.